-This is a moist delicious coffee cake with just a hint of banana, a cinnamon oat pecan streusel, and a vanilla drizzle.
-Perfect, whether you like bananas or not!
+This is a moist delicious coffee cake with a hint of banana, cinnamon oat pecan streusel, and a vanilla drizzle.

 OK.
 So I don’t LOVE bananas.
 I usually eat one every morning because it’s good for me.
 I have diabetes, there’s some dodgy heart issues lurking about…basically, a banana has lots of good stuff in it that I’m supposed to put inside of me.
 But unless they’re barely ripe and not the least bit squishy, I just can’t.
 I also can’t seem to eat them before they turn brown.
 What to do?
 I can’t be throwing away perfectly good (from a nutritional standpoint) food and no one else in my house seems to eat them, so I figured out a way to put those brown spotted beasts in a coffee cake so that it barely even tastes like banana!!
 HaHa!
 Fooled myself!
 So tricksy!
 And it’s DELICIOUS!